...

 Ama Beach (阿真ビーチ)

-While not as famous, Aama Beach is easier to get to from Zamami Port, and compared to Furuzamami Beach, it is a lot quieter.
+While not as famous, Ama Beach is easier to access from Zamami Port, and it is significantly quieter compared to Furuzamami Beach.
 Also, sea turtles are frequently spotted at Ama Beach!

-The beach is also a popular sunset scenery and star gazing spot.
-So book yourself a night’s stay at one of the cottages or BnBs close by!
+The beach is also a popular spot for watching the sunset and stargazing.
+So book yourself a night’s stay at one of the cottages or B&Bs close by!
 If you want to, you can even camp by the beach!

 © 沖縄観光コンベンションビューロー